top of page

 It is our utmost priority to ensure our lambs go to good homes.
 Every prospective buyer should be prepared to meet all the needs of their sheep:

 • Companions - Sheep cannot be alone.
 They are a flock animal and require at least one, but preferably two of their own kind.
-Other livestock / pets will not suffice.
+Other livestock like goats, donkeys or dogs will not suffice.

 • Shelter - Barn, lean-to, or other three-sided structure.
 Trees are not sufficient.